2b2tplace/zvcr/README.md

 Other differences include:
 - the storage of the state each chunk was in when it was saved (newly generated or already existing),
-- tile entity counts for each type of tile entity (useful for searching a large number of files for things like chests and shulker boxes quickly)
-- and, of course, the Zstd compression, achieving more than a 50% reduction in filesize, or a 95% reduction in the end dimension, at Zstd compression level 22.
+- Zstd compression, achieving more than a 50% reduction in filesize, or a 95% reduction in the end dimension, at Zstd compression level 22.

 Additionally, the zvcr2 file format was created to only store top-down information (also with reverse deltas) about a region (for map rendering or similar) and it also includes chunk states (old/new) and tile entity counts.
 Any zvcr3 file can be easily converted into a zvcr2 file.